 Developing Existing Employees

-One of the reasons why hospitality organizations struggle with attrition and retention issues is that there is no process to develop existing employees.
+One of the reasons why hospitality organizations struggle with attrition and retention issues is that there needs to be a process to develop existing employees.
 When employees do not receive a clear career development path and essential training, this creates a bottleneck of inexperienced workers.
 This trickle-down effect has a negative impact on a hospitality organization and its patrons.
 Furthermore, HR managers cannot hire from within, which is more cost-effective than hiring externally.

-Implementing programs to properly train employees helps close the skills gap, which continues to be one of the biggest HR challenges in the hospitality industry.
-Ninety-one percent of employers agree that soft skills development is critical to the future of recruiting.
+Implementing programs to train employees properly helps close the skills gap, which continues to be one of the biggest HR challenges in the hospitality industry.
+91% of employers agree that soft skills development is critical to the future of recruiting.
 These types of skills include communication, critical thinking, and cultural competency.

-Online training is an effective way to develop hospitality employees, especially right now.
+Online training is an effective way to develop hospitality employees.
 It’s beneficial to workers in the following ways:

-As you can see, the benefits of developing hospitality employees are a win-win for both organizations and their staff.
+As you can see, developing hospitality employees is a win-win for both organizations and their staff.
 When hospitality HR managers invest in their employees’ future, they invest in the future of their organization.

 Maintaining the morale of your employees is always an essential strategy for any business.
-However, it’s imperative amid the coronavirus pandemic.
-Employee morale impacts your staff’s productivity and overall wellbeing.
-During these difficult times, people are experiencing unprecedented layoffs and economic hardship.
-Boosting employee confidence is exceptionally crucial in any industry, but it’s one of the biggest HR challenges in the hospitality industry, specifically.
+Employee morale impacts your staff’s productivity and overall well-being.
+It’s been especially imperative during the workforce changes of the last few years and during times of economic hardship.
+Boosting employee confidence is crucial in any industry, but it’s one of the biggest HR challenges in the hospitality industry.

-The hospitality industry has been one of the hardest hit during the pandemic.
-Hotels and motels have experienced decreased occupancies.
-Corporate and milestone events have quickly morphed into virtual gatherings.
-Recreational venues that typically see large crowds of people have either shut down entirely or are operating at a limited capacity.
-In a nutshell, things have been tough for an industry that already experiences tight margins and stiff competition.
+The hospitality industry has been one of the hardest hit over the last few years.
+Hotels and motels experienced significant fluctuations in occupancies.
+Likewise, recreational venues had to reconfigure how they would operate with new safety standards.
+Things have been tough for an industry that already experiences tight margins and stiff competition.

-In the middle of the chaos are the hospitality employees who have struggled to get by.
-No one could have prepared for the situation in which hospitality organizations find themselves.
-However, workers need to know that they are not alone and forgotten.
-All employees want to feel valued and appreciated.
-Those feelings are what drives a person’s desire to work harder and give 110 percent every day.
+Hospitality employees have been in the middle of these circumstances for the last few years.
+No one could have prepared for the countless situations hospitality organizations faced.
+However, workers must know they are valued and appreciated for their dedication and commitment.
+Those feelings drive a person’s desire to work harder and give 110 percent every day.

 Your employees want to know they can trust you.
 By being transparent and demonstrating you have nothing to hide, you will build and develop that trust with your staff.